ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 	    }
 	}

 We simply have to copy this function into our code to use it.
-There is no way around it, until this gets fixed in a later release.
+There is no way around it, until a later release, when it will be fixed.

 Let's remove the "Shared files" in the header: